PeterJamesWinn/CausalNetworkGenerator/causaln/README.md

 TestExamples/  - example scripts and outputs covering network definition, data generation and data analysis.
-               - these example scripts used for testing the auxilliary data analysis scripts UnitTests/ - directory includes UnitTest script that has tests for the basic classes/methods for creating the network.
+               - these example scripts used for testing the auxilliary data analysis scripts

+UnitTests/ - directory includes unit_test script that has tests for the basic classes/methods for creating causal networks and network data.

 Auxilliary Scripts for data analysis